GTM Strategy for Startups: From First Customers to Scale

 Mistake 5: Ignoring churn in favour of acquisition

-Mistake 6: Overinvesting in brand before product-market fit
+Mistake 6: Overinvesting in brand and tooling before PMF

-Spending 50K on a beautiful brand identity, a polished website, and professional video content is tempting.
-And it's largely wasted if you haven't validated your ICP and positioning.
-Your brand will need to change as you learn what resonates with the market.
-Invest in brand once your positioning is stable, not before.
+Spending 50K on a beautiful brand identity, a polished website, and professional video is tempting.
+So is buying Salesforce, Outreach, 6sense, Gong, and ZoomInfo when you have three customers.
+Both are largely wasted before PMF.
+Your brand and your stack will both need to change as you learn what resonates with the market.
+Invest once positioning and process are stable, not before.

 Mistake 7: No feedback loop between sales and product

 If your sales team is losing deals because of missing features and your product team doesn't know, you have a systemic problem.
-Build formal mechanisms — weekly win/loss reviews, shared dashboards, joint planning sessions — that keep sales intelligence flowing into product decisions.
-The companies that win in competitive markets are the ones that learn from the market fastest.
+Build formal mechanisms — weekly win/loss reviews, shared dashboards, joint planning — that keep sales intelligence flowing into product decisions.
+The companies that win in competitive markets learn from the market fastest.

-Pricing is a GTM lever, not just a finance exercise.
-Too many startups set their price once and never revisit it.
-But pricing communicates value, positions you against competitors, and directly impacts your unit economics.
+Pricing is a GTM lever, not a finance exercise.
+Too many startups set price once and never revisit it.
+But pricing communicates value, positions you against competitors, and directly impacts unit economics — a point HubSpot's sales research makes repeatedly.
 If you're winning every deal, your price is too low.
-If you're losing every deal on price, either your price is too high or your value communication is too weak.
+If you're losing every deal on price, either price is too high or your value communication is too weak.
 Test pricing regularly, especially in the first two years.

 Frequently Asked Questions